manvendra22/plivo-app/README.md

 # SMS Price Calculator

-> SMS Price Calculator is a web app that uses AmCharts world chart to select countries and Plivo SMS cost data (from Excel file) to calculate the cost for selected services.
+> A web app that uses AmCharts world chart to select countries and Plivo SMS cost data (from Excel file) to calculate the cost for selected services.
 It uses Clearbit API to auto-fill person details using provided email id and save the details in Google sheet using Zapier hook.